General information

 Getting started

-If you're ready to start, download the mod tools from Steam, then read through the following core concepts.
+If you're ready to start, download the mod tools from Steam (and/or the HEK for Custom Edition), then read through the following core concepts.
 These apply no matter which game you're planning to mod: